Elliptical Exercise with Plantar Fasciitis

-When you suffer from plantar fasciitis exercise can be complicated.
-The majority of aerobic exercises are high impact.
-For example, activities like basketball, jogging, hiking, and even walking on hard surfaces can cause your feet to hurt.
-In order to avoid this pain, many doctors will tell you to simply stay off your feet.
+When you suffer from plantar fasciitis, exercise can be complicated.
+High impact, aerobic activities like basketball, jogging, hiking, and even walking on hard surfaces can make your feet and heels hurt.

-In addition, many health experts predict that the elliptical may surpass the treadmill in popularity among workout equipment.
-According to results, the machine will burn approximately the same amount of calories as a treadmill.
-And utilizing an elliptical will not only reduce the problems associated with plantar fasciitis, but also decrease the risk of injury and future problems.
+Many health experts predict that elliptical exercise may surpass the treadmill in popularity among workout equipment.
+According to recent studies, the machine burns approximately the same amount of calories as a treadmill and offers several unique benefits when it comes to heel pain and plantar fasciitis: